truemagic-coder/solana-agent/README.md

 Many use-cases for Solana Agent require training your agents on your company data.

 This can be accomplished via runtime prompt injection.
-Integrations that work well with this method are KBs like Pinecone and FAQs.
+Integrations that work well with this method are vector stores like Pinecone and FAQs.

+This knowledge applies to all your AI agents.

 ```python
 from solana_agent import SolanaAgent